tonsky/tonsky.me/site/blog/unicode/index.md

 They believed 65536 characters would be enough for all human languages.
 They were almost right!

-When they realized they needed more codepoints, UCS-2 was already used in many systems.
+When they realized they needed more codepoints, UCS-2 (an original version of UTF-16 without surrogates) was already used in many systems.
 16 bit, fixed-width, it only gives you 65536 characters.
 What can you do?

 Unicode decided to allocate some of these 65536 chars to encode higher codepoints, essentially converting fixed-width UCS-2 into variable-width UTF-16.